 The Lyme-y strains: B. burgdorferi (2014 NEJM Review), B. lonestari, Borrelia mayonii (named after its discoverers, the always modest Mayo Clinic.
 In Europe, there is B. burgdorferi, Borrelia garinii, Borrelia afzelii.

 US and European Lyme are NOT the same clinically or immunologically (Pubmed).
-Testing with US assays will likely miss the the European st
+Testing with US assays will likely miss the European st

 B. miyamotoi is where ever there is Lyme, but in a lower percentage of ticks, around 1 to 5%.
-Not uncommon in the NE & Midewest US (PubMed).
-Can be found in ticks in virtually all of Canada (PubMed).
+Not uncommon in the NE & Midwest US (PubMed).
+It can be found in ticks in virtually all of Canada (PubMed).
 It is also in Europe and Japan (PubMed).
 There are also strains in California.

 B. lonestari is found in the American SE.

-B. burgdorferi, B. lonestari (tick has a white spot on back), and B. hermsii: tick.
+B. burgdorferi, B. lonestari (tick has a white spot on the back), and B. hermsii: tick.

 Where you hike may determine your risk: cattle and goat fields have fewer ticks and the ticks are less likely to have Borrelia (PubMed), but who wants to hike in a cow pasture?